 How to Book ANA Business Class Using Miles & Points

 I chose to fly ANA business class to Malaysia when I noticed late last year that space had opened up on the United website.
 Booking via this method is the easiest way to book one-way awards on ANA (on the ANA website, you can only book round-trip tickets), which are priced at 80,000 miles (plus nominal fuel surcharges) from the U.S. to Southeast Asia.
 If you don’t earn MileagePlus miles by flying United or using a co-branded credit card, you can transfer Chase Ultimate Rewards points at a ratio of 1:1.
+Click here to read more about miles and points travel to Japan.

 I recently learned, however, of a much better value way to book ANA awards, albeit one that like booking directly with ANA requires roundtrip travel.
 Specifically, you can book a roundtrip version of my IAH-NRT-KUL flight with Virgin Atlantic Flying Club miles for just 120,000 miles, which amounts to a 25% discount on each one-way segment as compared to booking with United.